Desencuentro (1997 TV series)

 Desencuentro (English: Disagreement) is a Mexican telenovela produced by Ernesto Alonso for Televisa in 1997.

 On Monday, November 17, 1997, Canal de las Estrellas started broadcasting Desencuentro weekdays at 8:00pm, replacing Esmeralda.
-The last episode was broadcast on Friday, April 3, 1998 with Vivo por Elena replacing it the following Monday.
+The last episode was broadcast on Friday, April 3, 1998, with Vivo por Elena replacing it the following Monday.

-Daniela Castro, Juan Ferrara and Ernesto Laguardia starred as protagonists.
+The telenovela starred Juan Ferrara, Daniela Castro, Alma Muriel and Ernesto Laguardia.